dax8it/ATJIUJITSU-REAL-NEW/content/pages/adult-jiujitsu.md

 ---
 templateKey: blog-post
-title: Jiu Jitsu
+title: Brazilian Jiu Jitsu
 order: 2
-date: '2019-05-01'
+date: "2019-05-01"
-description: 'Jiu Jitsu is so much more than a sport, it’s a way of life.'
+description: "Jiu Jitsu is so much more than a sport, it’s a way of life."
 thumbnail: /img/dsc09646.jpg
 home: true
 tags:
   - Programs
 ---

 # Brazilian Jiu Jitsu

 ## The best Jiu-Jitsu program in Jackson Heights, NY!